dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 [^fn-prismatic]: [Identity is prismatic](/names), and always will be.
 [^fn-bitcoinium]: I called this hypothetical material "[bitcoinium](https://www.youtube.com/watch?v=hq391_Vmq_E)" a very long time ago.
 [^fn-adoption]: I'm not saying that it will.
 Nostr doesn't have widespread adoption in the first place, and I doubt that educated users would ever use this.
 But then again: [how many users are educated on these esoteric topics?][educated-topics] And to make the point once more: the educated users can't even opt out of the receiving end of things.
+[^fn-quantum]: Listen to [Aaron and Sjors discuss address reuse](https://bitcoinmagazine.com/technical/for-better-security-do-not-reuse-bitcoin-addresses) to learn more.
+Quote: "reusing Bitcoin addresses is a bad idea is because it opens up the possibility of some niche attacks.
+In certain cases, attackers could extract private keys from signatures after coins are first spent from an address — though this does require that a wallet implemented the signing algorithm incorrectly in the first place.
+There are also some potential future scenarios where quantum computers could extract private keys from signatures if addresses are reused. [...] attackers can potentially derive a private key from a wallet by closely monitoring how the computer that hosts the wallet behaves when signing a transaction.
+This attack is more plausible if addresses are reused."

 [terrible-idea]: https://njump.to/nevent1qqs23jpquykrlg2psqhyhhxzn06nmf3dr6yejwvgws0733x8d9vgnugqfuqeq
 [vitor-thread]: https://njump.to/nevent1qqstjywhdd3kt2pwxlnpd3yyd2hflkn7xqtm8lqrkqe0fv7k5dt4wwcyxsyns